ftes/soul_of_erlang_and_elixir/README.md

 # MySystem

-This is updated source code of the demo used in my talk [Soul of Erlang and Elixir](https://www.youtube.com/watch?v=JvBT4XBdoUE).
-Note that some changes have been made compared to the original demo (the code of which can be found [here](https://github.com/sasa1977/demo_system)).
+This is updated source code of the demo used in Sasa Juric's talk [Soul of Erlang and Elixir](https://www.youtube.com/watch?v=JvBT4XBdoUE).

 ## Usage